 “It’s important to understand the impact of large loans, because it’s safe to say lack of credit for deserving businesses can lead to lower economic growth at regional, national, and global levels, as businesses don’t achieve their true potential,” Osman explains.

 Karlan points to the importance of understanding this issue when it comes to microcredit lenders.
 For decades, these organizations have made inroads on providing credit to low-income households.
-“But no serious evidence has supported the argument that microcredit leads to microenterprises systematically becoming small and medium companies,” he says.
+“But there is a lack of evidence showing that microcredit leads to microenterprises systematically becoming small and medium companies,” he says.
 “Figuring out whether some business could be gazelles with an infusion of capital, and if so which ones, has been a holy grail of the microcredit space for decades.”

 To gain that understanding, Bryan, Karlan, and Osman teamed up with Alexandria Business Association, one of the Middle East’s largest microfinance institutions.
 The researchers crafted a study that uses a randomized experiment and machine learning to examine two big questions: Do big loans help small firms grow?
 And can lenders predict whether a specific firm will use a larger loan effectively?

 The results showed that bigger loans had minimal impact on profits on average.
-But importantly, results varied widely across borrowers: top performers increased profits significantly, while poor performers saw drops, suggesting that lenders would be wise to strategically choose to which businesses to lend greater amounts.
+But importantly, results varied widely across borrowers: top performers increased profits significantly, while poor performers saw drops, suggesting that lenders would be wise to strategically choose the recipients of larger loans.

 However, there’s an important wrinkle: lenders don’t do a great job as is of predicting who will use larger loans most effectively.
 The research found that lenders’ perceptions that “go-getter-type” entrepreneurs would perform better were incorrect.
 In fact, the results were the opposite: these borrowers generally fared poorly with large loans, suggesting lenders were often betting on the wrong businesses.